INVASION OF THE BODY SNATCHERS

 While this was a fresh adaption of the novel, it echoes the 1956 film and does what many remakes fail to, it pays homage to the success of the earlier version, with two brilliant cameos.
 I need to revisit Abel Ferrara's Body Snatchers (1993), but remember it as very different, story-wise.
 I found The Invasion (2007) the least interesting - but it's approach is possibly a clue as to what the Videodrome remake will turn out like - a more action-oriented chase movie, thin on the essential paranoia.

-The US blu-ray showcases Invasion of the Body Snatchers as well as possible, despite the low-light cinematography sometimes delivering an excess of film grain.
+The US blu-ray showcases the 1978 Invasion of the Body Snatchers as well as possible, despite the low-light cinematography sometimes delivering an excess of film grain.
 But half the creepy fun is from the 5.1 DTS sound, that enhances one of the scariest ever horror soundtracks.
-Great retrospective interviews with the director Philip Kaufman (The Right Stuff), actors, Ben Burtt and more.
+There are also interesting retrospective interviews with the director Philip Kaufman (The Right Stuff), the cast, Ben Burtt and more.
 Director's commentary track too.

 Downside is the cover art that attempts to confuses this with the two, more modern adaptions when it should be pushing it as the best of them all.